DamselDeveloperTeam/evedocs/README.md

 # EVE Online map application for iOS devices

 A team project for the iOS Developer course by [Opiframe](http://opiframe.com).
-The code is in Swift.
+The code is in Swift 4.
+Xcode version is 9.2.

 ## Features